JBoss Tools presents the OpenShift 3 tooling for Eclipse.

 The embedded Web Console.

-The OpenShift Explorer View lets you connect to OpenShift 2 or 3 instances, create new applications, manage domains or projects,
+The OpenShift Explorer View lets you connect to OpenShift 3 instances, create new applications, manage domains or projects,

 Almost like a local server

-It relies on JGit to perform the git commit and push operation in background.
+It relies on rsync to perform the synchronization operations in background.

 It also gives you access to actions such as 'Tail Files' and 'Port Forwarding'.